opencv/opencv/doc/tutorials/introduction/load_save_image/load_save_image.rst

 Explanation
 ============

 #.
-We begin by:

-   * Load an image using :readwriteimagevideo:`imread <imread>`, located in the path given by *imageName*.
-Fort this example, assume you are loading a RGB image.
+We begin by loading an image using :readwriteimagevideo:`imread <imread>`, located in the path given by *imageName*.
+For this example, assume you are loading a RGB image.

 #.
 Now we are going to convert our image from BGR to Grayscale format.
 OpenCV has a really nice function to do this kind of transformations: